Genealogy Resources

 Between emancipation and Archdiocesan integration in 1951, sacramental record-keeping could be more complex.
 African American Catholics were sometimes not allowed to attend their local “white” parish.
 If they were allowed to attend Mass, they were usually relegated to segregated sections within the church.
 For this reason, it may still be possible to find your ancestors’ record within the parish registers of the church closest to where they lived.
 However, more than likely you will want to search missions or parishes that were designated as African American.
 There were many missions and parishes founded for African Americans.
 Please see the handout for a listing which includes the founding date of the entities and the religious order that operated it, if any.
 Missions and school were run through a parish; therefore, the parish’s records should be consulted.
 For example, St. Clement’s Mission and School were run through St. Alphonsus “the Rock” Parish.
 Thus, you would consult the sacramental records at St. Alphonsus.

-Churches were often the center of social activity in a community.
-Researching the parish may provide the genealogist with more context of life and times of their ancestor(s).
-There are files on each parish, which may include photographs, parish histories, priest appointments, parish boundaries, and limited correspondence.
+Churches were often the center of a community and its social activities.
+Researching the parish history may provide you with more context of the life and times of your ancestor(s).
+The Archives holds files on each parish, which may include photographs, parish histories, priest appointments, parish boundaries, and limited correspondence.
 Note that the parish files may not necessarily have biographical information about specific persons.